hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ## How to write and execute a CUDA kernel in Python using Numba-CUDA

-Before diving into technical details, it's important to have a basic understanding of how CUDA *execution model* enables parallelism.
+Before diving into technical details, it's important to have a basic understanding of how CUDA *execution model* in general enables parallelism.
-If you're already familiar with CPU parallelism, the extension to CUDA should be straight forward.
+If you're already familiar with CPU parallelism, the extension to the CUDA should be straight forward.

 ### CUDA execution model